Prince-Bishopric of Liège: Burgundian and Habsburg influence

 Upon the death of Louis of Male, count of Flanders, in 1384, the Low Countries began their unification within the Burgundian Netherlands.
 Though the principality was still nominally independent, the Dukes of Burgundy have had an increasing influence on its government.
-Louis of Bourbon (1456–82) was placed on the throne of Liège by the political machinations of Philip the Good, Duke of Burgundy.
+Louis of Bourbon (1456–1482) was placed on the throne of Liège by the political machinations of Philip the Good, Duke of Burgundy.
 The population resisted Burgundian rule leading to the Liège Wars, the destruction of Dinant in 1466, and of Liège in 1468 by Charles the Bold, marking the ending of democratic ascendancy in the principality.

 Charles V completed the union of the Seventeen Provinces in the 1540s, and unofficially also controlled the principality.
-He nominated Érard de La Marck (1505–38) who brought a period of restoration.
+He nominated Érard de La Marck (1505–1538) who brought a period of restoration.
 Erard was an enlightened protector of the arts.
-It was he who commenced the struggle against the Protestant reformers, which his successors carried forth, especially Gerard of Groesbeeck (1564–80).
+It was he who commenced the struggle against the Protestant reformers, which his successors carried forth, especially Gerard of Groesbeeck (1564–1580).
 With the object of assisting in this struggle, Paul IV, by Bull (Super Universi, 12 May 1559), created new bishoprics in the Low Countries.
-The new bishoprics were created largely at the expense of the diocese of Liège; many of its parishes were given to the dioceses of Roermond, 's-Hertogenbosch, and Namur, or were added to the existing dioceses of Mechelen and Antwerp.
+The new bishoprics were created largely at the expense of the diocese of Liège; many of its parishes were given to the new dioceses of Roermond, 's-Hertogenbosch, Namur, Mechelen and Antwerp.
 The number of deaneries in the diocese of Liège was reduced to 13.

 Liège formed the last link in the chain of Habsburg allies that made up the so-called Spanish Road, a military corridor between Spanish-controlled Lombardy and the Spanish Netherlands.
 Completely encircled by Spanish territory, Liège was protected by treaties of neutrality which permitted the passage of Spanish troops through the prince-bishop's territory provided that they spent no more than two nights in one place.
 The importance of the prince-bishopric to Habsburg military logistics in the Eighty Years War prompted Spanish intervention foiling a Dutch invasion in 1595.

 Most of the bishops in the 17th century were foreigners, many of them holding several bishoprics at once.
-Their frequent absences gave free scope for those feuds of the Chiroux and the Grignoux to which Maximilian Henry of Bavaria (archbishop of Cologne, 1650–88) put a stop by the Edict of 1681.
-In the middle of the 18th century the ideas of the French encyclopedists began to be received at Liège; Bishop de Velbrück (1772–84), encouraged their propagation and thus prepared the way for the 1789 Liège Revolution.
+Their frequent absences gave free scope for those feuds of the Chiroux and the Grignoux to which Maximilian Henry of Bavaria (archbishop of Cologne, 1650–1688) put a stop by the Edict of 1681.
+In the middle of the 18th century the ideas of the French encyclopedists began to be received at Liège; Bishop de Velbrück (1772–1784), encouraged their propagation and thus prepared the way for the 1789 Liège Revolution.
 Partially connected with the French Revolution, a protest against the absolutist rule of prince bishop César-Constantin-François de Hoensbroeck developed into the Liège Revolution.
 At the beginning of 1791, the revolution was crushed by troops on the orders of the Holy Roman Empire.

 The prince-bishopric was dissolved in 1795, when it was annexed by France.
 Its territory was divided amongst the départements of Meuse-Inférieure, Ourthe, and Sambre-et-Meuse.